unnatural-worlds/uwapi/_sources/maps/index.rst.txt

 A map for UW is a collection of assets, and some additional required files.
 It may contain :ref:`prototypes <Prototypes>`, :ref:`scripts <Scripts>`, models, sounds, etc.

+Assets found in a map have precedence over assets in the base game.

 Additional files in the map
 ---------------------------
 .. toctree::